-9.1 All applications requiring a decision by the Planning Applications Committee will be the subject of full written reports from the Executive Head of Regulatory.
+9.1 All applications requiring a decision by the Planning Applications Committee will be the subject of full written reports from the Head of Planning or such other planning officer acting under delegated authority.
 The report will provide a clear outline of the site history, the relevant Development Plan policies, the response of consultees and the substance of objections.
 The report will include a clear recommendation with a technical appraisal justifying it.
 Any objections or other relevant issues arising after the Agenda has been published will be the subject of an oral report to the Committee at the meeting.